volcanobotg/onimesh/README.md

 # onimesh

 ### Prerequisites
+##### OSX
 * OpenNI2 SDK (version 2.2 beta currently) - http://structure.io/openni

-##### OSX
   1. Download the zipped OSX file
   2. Double click the downloaded file to unzip the folder
   3. Move the folder to the desired install directory ("/Applications" suggested for minimal build configuration, if installing to a different location use your selected install path in place of "/Applications" in the commands below)
   4. Open a Terminal window
   5. Enter the command `sudo /Applications/OpenNI-MacOSX-x64-2.2/install.sh`
   6. Enter your admin password when prompted to install OpenNI2

 ##### Windows
+* OpenNI2 SDK (version 2.2 beta currently) - http://structure.io/openni
+  1. Download both x86 and x64 Windows installers
+  2. Double click the downloaded x86 installer
+  3. Follow the on screen instructions to install the x86 version
+  4. Double click the downloaded x64 installer
+  5. Follow the on screen instructions to install the x64 version
+* Visual C++ Redistributable for Visual Studio 2015 - https://www.microsoft.com/en-us/download/details.aspx?id=48145
   1. Download both x86 and x64 Windows installers
   2. Double click the downloaded x86 installer
   3. Follow the on screen instructions to install the x86 version
   4. Double click the downloaded x64 installer
   5. Follow the on screen instructions to install the x64 version
 ### Building Binaries
 ##### OSX
 1. Clone the onimesh repository to a local drive